sprollucy/Tarkov-Twitch-Bot-Working/README.md

 !dropbag: drops your bag.

+!pop: Shoots your gun once by left-clicking.

 Mod Commands:

-!help: Displays help commands.

 !death: Records a death.

 !escape: Records an escape.

-!resetdeath: Resets the death count.

-!pop: Shoots your gun once by left-clicking.
+!kill: Counts player kills and saves them.

 Broadcaster Commands:

-!help: Displays help commands.

 !hi: Says hi to the bot.